alestolfo/ds-lab/README.md

 - Age_MRI: Age prediction from MRI data (structural only and structural+DTI).
 Every model is fine-tuned with grid search.
 - Age_EEG_MRI: Age prediction from MRI and EEG combined.
 Every model is fine-tuned with grid search.
 - CDE: age prediction with Conditional Density Estimation model.
 - FindTestset: A random subset of 120 patients is selected as testset.
-The corresponding test indices are found in the 'data' folder, named ''
+The corresponding test indices are found in the 'data' folder, named 'test_IDS.csv'
+- utils.py: utils functions for datasets creation, cross validation and visualization.

 ## Useful links